OKAPIOrbits/OkapiMatlabConnector/README.md

 - OkapiInit: Retrieve the token from Auth0 to use OKAPI
 - OkapiSendRequest: Send a request to OKAPI
 - OkapiGetResult: Get a result from OKAPI.
+- OkapiWaitAndGetResult: Wait until a result has been processed and get the result
+- OkapiSendRequestAndWaitForResult: Send and get request in one step

 For more information, visit the documentation page on www.okapiorbits.space/documentation